pkulchenko/ZeroBraneStudio/doc-getting-started.md

 <img style="background:url(images/unicode-console.png) -9px -499px" src="images/t.gif" class="inline"/>

-The **Console window** allows to run Lua code fragments and calculate values of Lua expressions.
+The **Console window** allows you to run Lua code fragments and calculate values of Lua expressions.
 It will switch automatically between a **local console** that gives you access to the Lua interpreter that runs the IDE and a **remote console** that allows you to execute code fragments and change variable values in your application when it is stopped in the debugger.